rcoteru/s3ts/README.md

 The tasks include:

- - Classification of a discretized version of the time-series
+ - Classification of a discretized version of the time-series.
  - Prediction of the time series, either regression or classification.
  - Convolutional autoencoder of the sliding frames.
+(TODO)

 ## Environment / Setup